Joule heating in bad and slow metals

 Fig.~\ref{fig:bad} suggests that the absence of the Lindhard continuum in bad metals leads to slower energy dissipation into phonons, for a fixed specific heat.
 At $T \sim t$ the difference between the two curves is a factor of about 5.
 The numerical similarity between the two dissipation mechanisms is likely because the short mean free path $\ell_\text{e} \sim a \sim 1/k_F$ means that there is no small parameter in bad metals.
+In general interactions redistribute spectral weight, but because our formula (\ref{eq:taunice}) involves an integral over $k$ it is not a given whether this redistribution will cause the energy dissipation rate to increase or decrease.
 As the temperature is lowered, eventually the mean free path will grow long enough, $\ell_\text{e} \gg 1/(2 k_F)$, that the Lindhard continuum will re-emerge.
 In Appendix \ref{app:conv} we verify that once this occurs the Lindhard contribution will rapidly swamp the small diffusive regime, as is suggested by Fig.~\ref{fig:wk} and Fig.~\ref{fig:bad}, leading to faster energy relaxation.\footnote{This crossover from Lindhard to collective charge dynamics as a function of the electronic mean free path is analogous to that occurring in sound attenuation, e.g.~\cite{pippard}.
 The difference is that energy relaxation integrates along the phonon dispersion while sound attenuation occurs at a fixed phonon frequency.